-14-1.
-Handling and Receipting All Monies Collected

-- A. Only Athletic Directors, school administrators, business managers, bookkeepers, ticket sellers, sponsors, or coaches will handle any activity money. - B. All revenue, fees, and/or guarantees received as result of activity programs shall be credited to the school's internal account fund.
+- 14-1.
+Handling and Receipting All Monies Collected - A. Only Athletic Directors, school administrators, business managers, bookkeepers, ticket sellers, sponsors, or coaches will handle any activity money. - B. All revenue, fees, and/or guarantees received as result of activity programs shall be credited to the school's internal account fund.
 Any exceptions to this shall be approved by the School Board. - C. Coaches should not be responsible for any booster club financial matters.
-Coaches who are involved in the disbursement of booster club monies must follow internal account procedures. - D. Procedures for handling in-county varsity football revenue.
-All ticket sales will be split 50/50 after game expenses. - E. Procedures for handling fall and spring football jamborees and classics involving county schools All ticket sales will be split among participating schools, after expenses.
+Coaches who are involved in the disbursement of booster club monies must follow internal account procedures. - D. Procedures for handling in-county varsity football revenue All ticket sales will be collected by the home team.
+The home team is 100% responsible for the cost to host the event. - E. Procedures for handling fall and spring football jamborees and classics involving county schools - All ticket sales will be collected by the host school.
+The home team is 100% responsible for the cost to host the event.
+If the event is co-hosted amongst county schools, money collected shall be split amongst participating schools, after expenses. - 14-2.

-14-2.
 Tickets